cocos/cocos-docs/en/scripting/decorator.md

 ### `override` Parameters

 All properties are inherited by subclasses.
-If a subclass wants to override a property of the same name of the parent class, the override parameter needs to be set explicitly, otherwise there will be a renaming warning:
+If a subclass wants to override a property of the same name of the parent class, the override parameter needs to be set explicitly, otherwise, there will be a renaming warning:

 ```typescript
 @property({ tooltip: "my id", override: true })
 id = "";
 ```

-For more on parameters, see [Attributes](./reference/attributes.md).
+For more on parameters, please review the [Property Attributes](./reference/attributes.md) documentation.